Understanding single-Issue pro-gun voters

 How are single-issue voters created?

-Logic and common sense don’t work too well
+Logic and common sense don’t work well

 How can we fight single-issue voters

-We also need to become aware of the votes of our legislators and the position of legislative candidates.
+We need to become aware of the votes of our legislators and the position of legislative candidates.
 The NRA assists their members with this by grading candidates for election.
 I can offer you a link where you can see the voting record of your legislator on gun bills.